sherazcs23/smit-demo/README.md

-# smit-demo
-this is my first repository
+This is the first repository of my journey on Github.